uday2444/good-panda/src/pages/index.md

         title: What We Believe
       - title: 20+ Speakers
         title_align: left
-        content: Best in the field speakers and instructors.
+        content: >+
+          Work - Grow - Align the whole process towards a common purpose which will be a starting point for generating useful value to customer and society.

         content_align: left
         image: images/20-speakers.svg
         image_alt: Section item 3 icon